Automate access, reduce risk, and stay audit-ready

 The core distinction lies in how workforce IAM treats identity as a dynamic, contextual attribute rather than a static credential.
 Traditional access control systems grant permissions based on initial authentication, while workforce identity management continuously evaluates access decisions based on changing risk factors and business context.

-Unlike Customer IAM (CIAM), workforce IAM emphasizes governance, compliance, and risk management for internal users who require deep access to organizational systems.
-This focus addresses the reality that one in two data breaches emanate from bad identity and access management capabilities according to Thales' IAM Predictions 2025 report.
+Unlike Customer Identity and Access Management (CIAM), workforce IAM prioritizes governance, compliance, and risk management for internal users who typically require deeper and more persistent access to organizational systems.
+This focus reflects the elevated risk associated with workforce identities.
+According to Thales' IAM Predictions 2025 report, one in two data breaches can be attributed to ineffective identity and access management practices.

 The modern workforce access management approach recognizes that 49% of organizations expect the number of identities they manage to increase by three times or more, according to Expert Insights' 2025 Identity Security Stats, primarily driven by non-human machine identities.